jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-24-let-s-make-a-3d-game-virtual-joystick.markdown

   * it has been widely impired by this post from seb.ly
   * a cool guy, go look at creativejs.
 Many fun stuff to play with there.

-  * explain what does it do ?
+  * so what does this library too do ?
+  * lets play with the demo.
-  * the demo works with mouse events too, it is usefull when you develop (or show screencast :).
+  * the demo works with mouse events too, a usefull feature when you develop (or shoot screencast :).
   * you press anywhere on the screen and then drag
   * you got the base and the stick
   * you land the base when you touch